-2.4 Prudential's businesses are conducted in highly competitive environments with developing demographic trends, and continued profitability depends upon management's ability to respond to these pressures and trends
+3.3 Prudential's businesses are conducted in highly competitive environments with developing demographic trends.
+The profitability of the Group's businesses depend on management's ability to respond to these pressures and trends.

-The markets for financial services in Asia and the US are highly competitive, with several factors affecting Prudential's ability to sell its products and profitability, including price and yields offered, financial strength and ratings, range of product lines and product quality, brand strength and name recognition, investment management performance and fund management trends, historical bonus levels, the ability to respond to developing demographic trends, customer appetite for certain savings products and technological advances.
+The markets for financial services are highly competitive, with a number of factors affecting Prudential's ability to sell its products and profitability, including price and yields offered, financial strength and ratings, range of product lines and product quality, brand strength and name recognition, investment management performance and fund management trends, historical bonus levels, the ability to respond to developing demographic trends, customer appetite for certain savings products and technological advances.
 In some of its markets, Prudential faces competitors that are larger, have greater financial resources or a greater market share, offer a broader range of products or have higher bonus rates.
 Further, heightened competition for talented and skilled employees, agents and independent financial advisers may limit Prudential's potential to grow its business as quickly as planned.

-Technological advances, including the increased capability for gathering large volumes of customer health data and developments in capabilities and tools in analysing and interpreting such data (such as artificial intelligence and machine learning), may result in increased competition to the Group, both from within and outside the insurance industry, and may increase the competition risks resulting from a failure to be able to attract sufficient numbers of skilled staff.
+Technological advances, including those enabling increased capability for gathering large volumes of customer health data and developments in capabilities and tools in analysing and interpreting such data (such as artificial intelligence and machine learning), may result in increased competition to the Group, both from within and outside the insurance industry, and may increase the competition risks resulting from a failure to be able to attract sufficient numbers of skilled staff.

-In Asia, the Group's principal competitors include global life insurers together with regional insurers and multinational asset managers.
-In most Asia markets, there are also local companies that have a material market presence.
+The Group's principal competitors include global life insurers together with regional insurers and multinational asset managers.
+In most markets, there are also local companies that have a material market presence.